iamshreeram/scala-starter/README.md

 # scala-starter
-This repo contains steps to jump start with scala
+This repo is created for educational purpose and contains details on `how to jump start with scala`